Do you or your kids have an advent calendar?

 And, instead of needing to be the perfect enlightened parent, you can choose to lower the bar.

-When you choose to be a better parent today than you were yesterday, I’ve found that it sets me up for more success and more self-forgiveness.
+When we choose to be a better parent today than we were yesterday, I’ve found that it sets is up for more success and more self-forgiveness.
 Many mamas that I’ve worked with have found the same.

 If you want to try it out, let me know how it works for you in the comments below.